B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Online payment options

 Offer convenient online payment methods to your customers.
 Some evidence shows that B2B purchases are getting younger.
 And, they expect their B2B purchasing experience to be similar to what they are used to in their private lives with B2C.
-Providing multiple payment channels makes it easier for customers to pay promptly or in a way that makes it more workable.
-This reduces the likelihood of delays.

 Regular communication and reminders